Voter turnout: Paradox of voting

 Riker and Ordeshook developed the modern understanding of D. They listed five major forms of gratification that people receive for voting: complying with the social obligation to vote; affirming one's allegiance to the political system; affirming a partisan preference (also known as expressive voting, or voting for a candidate to express support, not to achieve any outcome); affirming one's importance to the political system; and, for those who find politics interesting and entertaining, researching and making a decision.
 Other political scientists have since added other motivators and questioned some of Riker and Ordeshook's assumptions.
 All of these concepts are inherently imprecise, making it difficult to discover exactly why people choose to vote.

 Recently, several scholars have considered the possibility that B includes not only a personal interest in the outcome, but also a concern for the welfare of others in the society (or at least other members of one's favorite group or party).
 In particular, experiments in which subject altruism was measured using a dictator game showed that concern for the well-being of others is a major factor in predicting turnout and political participation.
-Note that this motivation is distinct from D, because voters must think others benefit from the outcome of the election, not their act of voting in and of itself.
+This motivation is distinct from D, because voters must think others benefit from the outcome of the election, not their act of voting in and of itself.